yazeedmshayekh2/American-Sign-language-Recognition-Project/README.md

 # Second One

 The model consists of a Lankmark Embbeding + Conformer, 2 layer MLP landmark encoder + 6 layer 384-dim Conformer + 1 layer GRU.
-Total params: 15,892,142 Trainable params: 15,868,334 Non-trainable params: 23,808 It tooks like 8 hours to train were the epochs was 100, I tried using Kaggle TPUs but it didn't so if you how to use them, **Note:** If the kaggle TPUs used the number of epochs will increase to 500 and the batch size will encrease as well using this piece of code:
+Total params: 15,892,142 Trainable params: 15,868,334 Non-trainable params: 23,808 It tooks like 7 hours to train were the epochs was 100 but I stop it because the loss didn't improve that much, I tried using Kaggle TPUs but it didn't so if you how to use them, **Note:** If the kaggle TPUs used the number of epochs will increase to 500 and the batch size will encrease as well using this piece of code:

         # Increase number of epochs if the Multi GPUs are available
         if strategy.num_replicas_in_sync==2: